 Therapist and author Steven Stosny, in an article for Psychology Today coined the phrase “election stress disorder” or ESD – a kind of takeover of the adult, rational brain by the more emotional toddler brain which is highly susceptible to emotional influences.
-Have you read the headline news about the election and found your blood pressure rise and your mood change?
+Have you read the headline news about elections or their results and found your blood pressure rise and your mood change?
 Do you find your inner peace shaken by the stress of America’s election season?

 How do we set boundaries for our own mental and emotional health, as well as have meaningful conversations with others when so much weight and importance is placed on a political event?
 How do we create the kind of atmosphere that will help ourselves, our communities and our country?

 Living Room Conversations offers a simple, sociable and structured way to practice communicating across differences while building understanding and relationships.
 Typically, 4-6 people meet in person or by video call for about 90 minutes to listen to and be heard by others on one of our nearly 100 topics.
 Rather than debating or convincing others, we take turns talking to share, learn, and be curious.
 No preparation is required, though background links with balanced views are available on some topic pages online.
 Anyone can host using these italicized instructions.
 Hosts also participate.

 Share your name, where you live, what drew you here, and if this is your first conversation.

 These will set the tone of our conversation; participants may volunteer to take turns reading them aloud.
 (Click here for the full conversation agreements.)